 Cryotherapy for keloid scar removal will cost several hundred dollars and in many cases requires only one treatment.
 But freezing a keloid scar only works for smaller keloids, such as those formed over acne scars or injection sites, thus this approach may not be viable for many patients.

-Thus the recommendation of many keloid doctors in Daytona to follow up keloid surgery with Superficial Radiation Therapy treatments using the FDA cleared Sensus Healthcare SRT-100 device.
+Thus the recommendation of many keloid doctors in Daytona to follow up keloid surgery with Superficial Radio Therapy treatments using the FDA cleared Sensus Healthcare SRT-100 device.